jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The city official arrived at dawn with his apprentice and surveyor's tools.
 They were taking my field for the new aqueduct.

 The official unrolled his map.
 "Your field follows the creek bed, curves with the road.
 Irregular boundary.
-One hundred eight square paces.
-Your compensation plot is a rectangle—eighteen by six.
-Also one hundred eight.
+One thousand eighty square paces.
+Your compensation plot is a rectangle—sixty by eighteen.
+Also one thousand eighty.
 You'll receive equivalent land near the eastern gate."

 I stared at the winding line, then the neat rectangle.
 "How can you know the area when my boundary twists like that?"